SabreTools/NDecrypt/README.md

 	d, decrypt - Decrypt the input files

 	Possible values for [flags] (one or more can be used):
+	-c, --citra         - Enable using aes_keys.txt instead of keys.bin
-	-dev, --development - Enable using development keys, if available -f, --force         - Force operation by avoiding sanity checks
+	-dev, --development - Enable using development keys, if available -f, --force         - Force operation by avoiding sanity checks -h, --hash          - Output size and hashes to a companion file

 	<path> can be any file or folder that contains uncompressed items.
 	More than one path can be specified at a time.